Pushparaj13811/face-detection-system/README.md

 - Ensure that the images in `dataset_images` are clear and properly cropped for better accuracy.
 - For optimal performance, test the system with a reasonable number of images initially before scaling up to a larger dataset.
 - The system supports multiple users, and all frontend files (HTML, CSS, JS) are served by the backend to make the setup easier.

+## Additional Notes
+- The system uses asynchronous processing for better performance with multiple users
+- Logging is implemented for better debugging and monitoring
+- All configurations can be modified through config.py
+- The backend is optimized for concurrent processing of multiple requests